Bipshark/computahsecuhritu/README.md

 Class of software bug caused by changes in a system between the __checking__ of a condition (such as a security credential) and the __use__ of the results of that check.
 This is one example of a __race condition__.

+## Clark-Wilson model
+Ensures integrity

+* Authentication: identity of all users must be properly authenticated.
+* Audit: modifications should be logged to record every program executed and by whom, in a way that cannot be subverted.
+* Well-formed transactions: users manipulate data only in constrained ways.
+Only legitimate accesses are allowed.
+* Separation of duty: the system associates with each user a valid set of programs they can run and prevents unauthorized modifications, thus preserving integrity and consistency with the real world.

+#### Lee, Nash och Poland
+Separation of duty - prevent abuse that can arise when the same person performs too many related actions.

+## Chinese Wall policy
+Prevent flow of information between companies that may have conflicting interests, eg. competing.

 ## Bell-Lapadula

 #### Security levels